 The Prague Card is a tourist sightseeing card valid for several days.
 It is available for 2 days, 3 days and 4 days.

 With the Prague-Card you have free entrance to almost all important sights in Prague (Prague Castle, Jewish quarters and many, many more).
-Moreover, all public transport in Prague, including the express bus from the airport, is free of charge.
 A round trip by bus through the Old Town (duration approx. 2 hours) is also included in the tourist card.
 There are also many discounts, even in restaurants.

 What are the advantages of the Prague Card?